Call 520-874-7500 for an appointment.

 Read about how we've adapted care for our patients in response to COVID-19.

-The University of Arizona (UArizona) Behavioral Sleep Medicine Clinic is dedicated to the identification, treatment, and prevention of sleep disorders and their consequences by studying psychological, behavioral, and physiological patterns that impede restful and restorative sleep.
+Our services are dedicated to the identification, treatment, and prevention of sleep disorders and their consequences by studying psychological, behavioral, and physiological patterns that impede restful and restorative sleep.
 We can address sleep disorders, sleep problems that exist as a result of other causes, and the daytime consequences of sleep difficulties.
 In most cases, we do this without the use of extra medications.
 Our expert staff includes clinical psychologists, physicians, and other healthcare professionals specially trained to work with sleep difficulties.
 Behavioral Sleep Medicine is a field that focuses on “behavioral” treatments for sleep disorders.
 This is different from more traditional medical treatment that usually focuses on medications.
 For example, in the case of insomnia Behavioral Sleep Medicine treatments are the recommended approach by most major medical organizations because they work as well or better than any prescription sleeping medication but don’t come with the same side effects and also tend to produce more long-lasting effects.
 We work very closely with the UArizona Sleep Disorders Center, the UArizona Outpatient Psychiatry Clinics, and other clinics to provide the best integrated care possible.

 Who We Work With